HNygard/valgresultat.no-copy/README.md

 A service to download and archive election results from valgresultat.no, tracking changes over time.

+When data changes in the APIs, a new JSON file is saved to this repository.
+The system is setup to run automatically and push changes to Github.

 ## Data Structure

 The data is organized in a hierarchical structure by year and entity type: